jakazmie/AIDays/DeveloperTrack/01-CustomVisionService/README.md

 https://raw.githubusercontent.com/jakazmie/AIDays/master/DeveloperTrack/01-CustomVisionService/export.ipynb

-You can walk through the lab in two ways:
-- Using Custom Vision Service web interface
-- Using Custom Vision Service Python SDK

-If you prefer to use code-first interface start ` train.ipynb` notebook in Azure Notebooks.
+After the upload have been completed, start the `train.ipynb` notebook in Azure Notebooks.

-Otherwise continue to the next step.
+If you prefer to use Custom Vision Service web interface continue to the next step.

 [Next step](train.md)